adam-cyclones/reactive-css-properties/README.md

 // Get scope you optionally provided themeTextColor.getScope();
 ```
-rCSSProps constructor details
+#### rCSSProps constructor details
 ``` js
 rCSSProps(element, scopeString);
 ```
-You can optionally provide an element to set the css variables onto, this provides a scope for this element and its descendants, You can also provide a scope string to prefix all variables with scope, this comes in handy whene you have a generated GUID and want to limit the scope to a component.
+You can optionally provide an element to set the css variables onto, this provides a scope for this element and its descendants, You can also provide a scope string to prefix all variables with scope, this comes in handy when you have a generated GUID and want to limit the scope to a component.
+For custom elements, internally the `element` should be the `this` keyword, externally the `element` should be the `<custom-element>` known as `:host`.

 ---